 If the DVD booting setup was successful, the Windows 7 installation should run automatically after restarting the computer (see Pic.
 2).

 The first step is choosing a language, time format, currency and keyboard layout.
 Choose your language setting in the first step (Pic.
 3).
 This setting will carry on onto the next steps (Pic.
 4), so all you need to do is click Next.

 |Pic.
 3 Choose your language|

 In the next step you have to click on Install now (Pic.
-5) and then the licence terms must be accepted by ticking the “I accept the licence terms” checkbox.
+5) and then the license terms must be accepted by ticking the “I accept the license terms” checkbox.
 Then just click Next to proceed.